carlpeaslee/tictacturing/README.md

 I’ll create a toggle function here that will say whenever this function gets called, look at the previous state of open and then set the new state to be the opposite of that.

-I’m also going to annotate my function’s variable types with flow.

 And I’ll pass my toggle function to my button as a prop.
 And notice here that I’m using that ‘onTouchTap’ prop that we injected earlier.
 I could say onClick –– and for non-material-ui components, that’s usually what you’d want to do –– but for Material-Ui components, onTouchTap tends to work better for mobile devices.

 I’m also going to give this toggle function to each of my menu-items because I want my drawer to close when the user selects either of them.